• Skip to primary navigation

 Internships

-The Lemur Conservation Foundation offers husbandry internships at our Myakka City Lemur Reserve that include onsite housing, professional development opportunities, and experience at an AZA certified-related institution.
+The Lemur Conservation Foundation offers primate husbandry internships at our Myakka City Lemur Reserve that include onsite housing, professional development opportunities, and experience at an AZA certified-related institution.

-3-month Husbandry Internship (Unpaid)
+Primate Husbandry Internships (Unpaid)

 Designed for dedicated individuals that have at least 2 years of college courses completed in an animal related science.
 The internship is unpaid, but college credits may be earned.